The majority of climate scientists agree on the main causes of climate change.

 The tar sands in Alberta, Canada's worst environmental disaster, contributes an incredible amount of greenhouse gases every day.

-Moreover, environmental catastrophes such as the Gulf of Mexico oil spill also contribute to global warming.
+Moreover, environmental catastrophes such as the Gulf of Mexico oil spill and deforestation of the Amazon rainforest also contribute to global warming.

 By reducing our carbon footprint, we can help solve the climate crisis.
 A carbon footprint is how much carbon dioxide we emit directly or indirectly in our daily lives.